 When you’re looking for an elder law attorney, you will see very few that have achieved the status of certified elder law attorney (CELA).
 But what does that certification mean?
-What does it say about the person who is a CELA, and why does it matter?
+What does it say about the person who has this certification, and why does it matter?
+These and other questions are important to ask, as they’ll establish if a specific attorney is right for you.

 When you see the CELA designation, you can rest assured that a Certified Elder Law Attorney has been proven to hold a special degree of skill, knowledge and experience.
 Such certifications can be valuable and reassuring to consumers searching for expert estate planning assistance.

-A CELA is a lawyer who has met the high standards required for certification as an elder law specialist by the National Elder Law Foundation.
+A certified elder law attorney is a lawyer who has met the high standards required for certification as an elder law specialist by the National Elder Law Foundation.
 The screening process is elaborate.
-Only lawyers who In order to attain certification as a CELA, lawyers are required to pass an elaborate screening process that requires that for the three years prior to application the lawyer handled at least 60 elder law matters during that time and practiced elder law at least 16 hours each week.
+Only lawyers who In order to attain this certification, lawyers are required to pass an elaborate screening process that requires that for the three years prior to application the lawyer handled at least 60 elder law matters during that time and practiced elder law at least 16 hours each week.
 In addition, the lawyer must obtain favorable peer references from five other elder law attorneys, and attend extra continuing legal education beyond that required by lawyers who are not certified.
 In addition, there is an all day examination on a variety of elder law topics.
 Few lawyers have the knowledge required to become certified.
 The passage rate on the certification exam in recent years has been under 30%.

 CELA certification by the National Elder Law Foundation is the only accepted national certification in the field of Elder Law.
 In North Carolina the certification process has been reviewed and approved by the North Carolina Supreme Court and The American Bar Association.
-There is an additional certification available for lawyers who meet both the CELA requirements and the requirements for specializing in elder law as determined by the North Carolina Supreme Court.
+There is an additional certification available for lawyers who meet both the certified elder law attorney requirements and the requirements for specializing in elder law as determined by the North Carolina Supreme Court.
 Only lawyers who are certified as CELAs or as NC State Bar Board Certified Specialists in Elder Law can state that they are certified specialists in elder law.
-Only lawyers certified as a CELA may use the “CELA” professional designation.
+Only lawyers certified elder law attorneys may use the “CELA” professional designation.

 But you need to be aware that there is a major distinction between lawyers who say they are “elder law attorneys” and “Certified Elder Law Attorneys.”
 Any lawyer can say he or she practices “elder law.”
 And there are quite a few lawyers who hold themselves out as being “elder law attorneys” but who have little or no experience in this area of practice.
 They are merely trying to “cash in” on a business opportunity at your expense.
 To protect yourself, you need to make sure that your elder law attorney verifies that they are Certified in Elder Law, either as a CELA or a North Carolina Board Certified Specialist.